 - Pinch of fine sea salt

-- 1⁄4 cup (75 grams) dulce de leche, homemade or store-bought (I used butterscotch caramel)
+- 1⁄4 cup (75 grams) butterscotch sauce (store bought) or dulce de leche

 - Using a medium cookie scoop, scoop out level portions of dough, or use a tablespoon to get rounded spoonfuls, and fill the muffin tins.
 The scoops of dough will sit upright in the center of the tins, but when baked they’ll melt evenly into the cups.